wyuinche/mitum-js-util/README.md

 ### Support Operations

-'mitum-js-util' provides three operations of 'mitum-currency',
+'mitum-js-util' provides three operations of 'mitum-currency'.

-* `Create-Accounts` creates an account corresponding to any public key with a pre-registered account.
+* `Create-Accounts` creates an account with some public keys by a pre-registered account.
 * `Key-Updater` updates the public key of the account to something else.
 * `Transfers` transfers tokens from the account to another account.

 'mitum-currency' supports various kinds of operations, but 'mitum-js-util' will provide these frequently used operations.

+'mitum-js-util' provides one operation of 'mitum-currency-extension'.

+* `Create-Contract-Accounts` creates an contract account.

 In addition, 'mitum-js-util' provides two operations of 'mitum-document'.